Do You Lose Your CDL if You Get a DUI in Ohio?

-According to the Ohio Bureau of Motor Vehicles, if a CDL holder is convicted of certain violations in either a commercial vehicle or a private vehicle, his/her ability to operate a CDL vehicle is disqualified.
+According to the Ohio Bureau of Motor Vehicles, if a CDL holder is convicted of certain violations in either a commercial vehicle or a private vehicle, their ability to operate a CDL vehicle is disqualified.
 The length of disqualification can last between 60 days and a lifetime.

 Common major violations include: